hazem-abdennadher/BOOKINI/README.md

 # BOOKINI
-BOOKINI is a small school project that lasted 3 weeks to create using java.
+BOOKINI is a small school project that lasted 3 weeks to create.
-BOOKINI is a library app that help its users and admin manage their library.
+BOOKINI Is a library app that helps its users and admins manage their library.

+THIS APP WAS MADE USING :